godof-cloud/ecr-image-change-detection/README.md

 This is a fully functional example of how to deploy automatically a new task when a new image is pushed to a repository in AWS ECR.

+You can find a full explanation of this example in: [https://godof.cloud/ecr-image-change-detection/](https://godof.cloud/ecr-image-change-detection/)

 This example will build:

 - Log Group